pepopowitz/do-scary-things/slides/src/06-presence.md

 ...

-The act of trying to name your emotion also slows your body down.
+The act of trying to name your emotion

+Might activate the PFC

-Gives system 2 some time to catch up.
+Gives it some time to catch up.

+It definitely gives your body the sense that things are slowing down so you can process them properly

 ---